 General — The additional direction in the following paragraphs applies to the guidance that is provided in the General chapter.

 - Unlike normal procedures checks, there is no statement that a particular check is "complete" as the last item.
 This difference is required as some checks lead to other checks.
-It is up to the flight crew member who is doing the check to advise the other members when checks are commenced and when they are complete.
+It is up to the pilot to commence and complete checks.

 Organization — The Checklists for Abnormal and Emergency Procedures are grouped into the following sections.
-The discussion in these SOPs follows the same order as is used in the checklist.
+The discussion in these SCSOPs follows the same order as is used in the checklist.

 - Common Procedures — Procedures that apply to all Abnormal and Emergency emergency, other than a ditching or forced landing off of an aerodrome.